An Introduction to Double/Debiased Machine Learning: Economic Consequences of Hospital Admission

-We also compare the DML estimator of the GT-ATTs with estimates obtained using the parametric doubly robust estimators of \citet{santanna2020}.
-These estimators use the same doubly robust score as the DML estimator.
-However, unlike the DML estimator, \citet{santanna2020} make statistical convenience assumptions by imposing parametric functional form assumptions on the nuisance parameters: The nuisance parameters $\Pr(G_i>t\vert X_i)$ and $\Pr(D_{it}=1, G_i=g\vert X_i)$ are assumed to take linear index logit form, and $\Ep[\Delta Y_{it}\vert G_i>t, X_i]$ are assumed to be linear in $\mathbbm{1}\{G_i>t\}X_i$.
-If both parametric assumptions hold, the estimator of \citet{santanna2020} is first-order equivalent to the DML estimator.
-When both parametric assumptions are false, however, the parametric doubly robust estimator is inconsistent.\footnote{If only one of the parametric assumptions is correct, statistical inference using the estimator of \citet{santanna2020} remains valid but is less efficient than the corresponding DML estimator.} Given that the use of logit and linear parametric models is solely motivated by statistical convenience rather than economic theory, this makes the DML estimator for the GT-ATTs and the dynamic treatment effects an attractive alternative.
-The trade-off between the parametric doubly robust estimator of \citet{santanna2020} and the DML estimator depends on the researcher's confidence in the parametric models for the nuisance parameters and the availability of a flexible nuisance parameter of moderate quality.
-Regardless of the choice of main approach between the two approaches, considering the other as a robustness check thus appears sensible.
+We also compare the DML estimates to those obtained using the parametric AIPW estimator proposed by \citet{santanna2020}.
+This estimator relies on the same AIPW score as DML but differs in how the nuisance functions are estimated.
+Specifically, it assumes that the propensity score $\Pr\big(G_i=g \mid X_i,\{G_i = g\} \cup \{G_i > t\}\big)$ follows a logit model with a linear index and that the outcome regression $\Ep[\Delta_g Y_{i,t}\mid G_i \ne g,\ G_i>t,\ X_i]$ is linear in $X_i$.
+If both parametric models are correctly specified, the estimator is first-order equivalent to DML.
+If either is misspecified, inference remains valid but efficiency may be lost.
+If both are misspecified, the estimator is inconsistent.
+Because these parametric forms are typically motivated by convenience rather than theory, DML offers an appealing alternative.
+In practice, the choice between the two depends on the researcher’s confidence in the parametric models and access to a flexible nuisance estimator of reasonable quality.
+Regardless of the preferred approach, using the other as a robustness check is a sensible practice.